Many residential consumers are currently unaware of one of the easiest ways to reduce their cost of living.

 Flat Bill Rate:

-Some utilities offer a tariff that levels out monthly payments by calculating a consumer’s average bill over a 12-month period and charging this amount each month.
-This option helps reduce fluctuation in monthly payments that may result from variations in weather.
+Some utilities offer a tariff that levels out monthly payments by calculating a consumer’s overage bill over a 12-month period and charging this amount each month.
+This option helps reduce fluctuations in monthly payments that may result from variations in weather.

-A tiered rate is one that charges a baseline price for the first stated quantity of electricity with pricing that progressively increases as the consumer hits the second, third, and fourth tiers.
+A tiered rate is one that charges a baseline price for the first stated quantity of electricity with pricing that progressively increases as the consumer hits the second, third or fourth tiers.